jmclaren7/windows-setup-helper/README.md

 - Files or folders with a "." at the start of their name are treated as hidden and won't be listed or autorun
 - If ".Explorer++.exe" is present in Tools, it's treated as hidden but also causes an "explorer" button to show in the GUI
 - ".Options.txt" is a text file that can be used for special treatment of files/folders
-    - Listing the name of a file will check it be default
+    - Listing the name of a file will check it by default
     - Including the text "CheckAll" will check everything in that folder by default
     - Including the text "CollapseTree" will cause that section of the list to be collapsed by default
+- Adding "[system]" to the filename of a logon script will cause the item to run in the system context before the user logon
+- Adding "[background]" to the filename of a logon script will make the system run the next logon script without waiting

 ### Misc
 - Windows Pro is used by default for automated installs, you can switch to home using the advanced menu